Uncountably many enumerations of well-quasi-ordered permutation classes: Introduction

-Thus we know that some permutation classes fail to have nice enumerations (by an elementary argument because there are infinite antichains of permutations), and the Garrabrant--Pak result shows that some \emph{finitely-based} permutation classes even fail to have nice enumerations.
-In a similar direction, at the same conference at which he conjectured that the Noonan--Zeilberger conjecture was false, Zeilberger asked for necessary and sufficient conditions for classes to have rational/algebraic/D-finite/... generating functions~\cite{elder:problems-and-co:}.
-However, the results of Albert, Brignall, and Vatter~\cite{albert:large-infinite-:} indicate that this question is likely to be intractable.
+Thus we know by elementary cardinality arguments that some permutation classes fail to have well-behaved enumerations, and the Garrabrant--Pak result shows that this fails even for some \emph{finitely-based} permutation classes.
+In a similar direction, at the same conference at which he conjectured that the Noonan--Zeilberger conjecture was false, Zeilberger asked for necessary and sufficient conditions for classes to have rational, algebraic, D-finite, or similarly structured generating functions~\cite{elder:problems-and-co:}.
+However, the results of Albert, Brignall, and Vatter~\cite{albert:large-infinite-:} indicate that this question is likely to be intractable, as having a rational generating function provides little structural information; classes with rational generating functions can be just as complex as arbitrary permutation classes.

-\begin{theorem}[Albert, Brignall, and Vatter~\cite{albert:large-infinite-:}] Every permutation class except for the class of all permutations is contained in a class with a rational generating function \footnote{The proof of Theorem~\ref{thm-contained-rational} employs Marcus and Tardos's resolution of the Stanley--Wilf conjecture~\cite{marcus:excluded-permut:}, and can be viewed as a strengthening of this result.}. \end{theorem}
+\begin{theorem}[Albert, Brignall, and Vatter~\cite{albert:large-infinite-:}] Every permutation class except for the class of all permutations is contained in a class with a rational generating function. \footnote{While Theorem~\ref{thm-contained-rational} implies the Marcus--Tardos theorem (formerly the Stanley--Wilf conjecture, stating that all proper permutation classes grow at most exponentially), the proof of Theorem~\ref{thm-contained-rational} uses this result.} \end{theorem}

-This result shows that we cannot expect nice structure from permutation classes with rational generating functions.
-On the other hand, certain notions of structure do have enumerative consequences; one such example is due to Albert and Atkinson~\cite{albert:simple-permutat:}, who showed that permutation classes containing only finitely many simple permutations have algebraic generating functions.